cj-mills/christianjmills/_pages/about.md

 I also have a strong passion for exploring alternative methods of education and making complex topics more approachable.
 I am especially excited about the potential of virtual environments as a teaching medium.
 Virtual environments make it possible to have classrooms where reality is fully customizable and can be tailored to specific lessons and even individual students.

-## Reaching Out

-If you would like to discuss any of the topics mentioned above, feel free to reach out via Email at [christian@christianjmills.com](mailto:christian@christianjmills.com).